-Maintenance payments are taken into account when assessing combined parental income for the Parental Income Test.
+From 1 January 2016, maintenance payments are not taken into account when assessing combined parental income for the Parental Income Test.
 This includes:

-- all maintenance received by either parent for the upkeep of a child in their care, and - spousal maintenance.
+- all maintenance received by either parent for the upkeep of a child in their care; and - spousal maintenance.